 However, these terms have recently been reviewed and expected to be amended to separate the power system reliability standards in the SWIS.
-Amendments planned for the WEM Rules will remove the above definitions and adopt newly defined states: 'reliability operating state', 'satisfactory operating state; and 'secure operating state'.64
+Amendments planned for the WEM Rules will remove the above definitions and adopt newly defined states: 'reliability operating state', 'satisfactory operating state; and 'secure operating state'.66 a) Update the Technical Rules to refer to the operating states newly defined in the WEM Rules and include Glossary definitions that refer to the WEM Rule definitions.